In this section

 These organisations may also be able to help.
 They don’t give legal advice.

-Australian Competition and Consumer Commission (ACCC) supervises debt collection practices, sets industry guidelines with ASIC, and can accept some individual complaints if there is a pattern of breaching the law.
+Australian Competition and Consumer Commission (ACCC) supervises debt collection practices, sets industry guidelines with the ASIC, and can accept some individual complaints if there is a pattern of breaching the law.

 ASIC supervises debt collection practices for credit providers and external dispute resolution schemes which have to comply with ASIC guidelines.
 It also sets industry guidelines with the ACCC.